MMuessen/VastData_Interview/README.md

 ![EX4b](https://github.com/MMuessen/VastData_Interview/blob/main/EX4b.png)

 Here you can see how I calculated todays installs using the normalized field I coded and then was able to report on it daily as my customer requested.
+In my lab this is pretty boring because I only have one or two things being installed a day but this was really powerful data to see in a large enterprise environment.

 ![EX4a](https://github.com/MMuessen/VastData_Interview/blob/main/EX4a.png)